 The Board generally expects lead counsel for each party to be present at the hearing.
 See CTPG 11.
-Any counsel of record may present the party's argument as long as that counsel is present by video.
+Any counsel of record may present the party's argument as long as that counsel is present.

-D. Video Hearing Details4
+D. Video or Telephonic Hearing Details